 Among those is employee retention.
 Hanging onto your best employees means you have a reliable foundation to build on.
 But how do you go about keeping your best talent?
 And what could prize your star employees away?

-Employees have returned to work with renewed goals for 2020.
-They’re planning their career paths, personal growth and looking to be challenged.
+Your employees may have fresh goals for 2020.
+They could be planning their career paths, personal growth and looking to be challenged more.
 Is that with your business?
 You would hope so but you can’t take this for granted.

 January and February are the busiest months for jobseekers.
 Recruiters know this and that’s why the risk of losing staff at this time of year is particularly high.